aiktb/FuriganaMaker/.github/CONTRIBUTING.md

 $ pnpm dev
 ```

-After executing the above command, visit chrome extensions page, and click `Load unpacked` button, then select the `build/*.dev` folder in the project root directory, and try modifying the source code.
+After executing the above command, visit [chrome extensions page](chrome://extensions/), and click `Load unpacked` button, then select the `build/chrome-mv3-dev` folder in the project root directory, and try modifying the source code.
 You'll get live update.